artkonekt/user/docs/user-types.md

 The `type` field is a `UserType` [enum](https://konekt.dev/enum).

 The package ships with some defaults, but it's fully customizable.
-The out-of-box values are:
+The out-of-box user types are:

-- 'client' (default)
+- *client* (default)
-- 'admin'
+- *admin*
-- 'api'
+- *api*

-The type field was intended to be used for rough categorization of users and not for fine tuned ACL type roles or permissions.
+The `type` field was intended to be used for **rough categorization of users** and not for fine tuned ACL type roles or permissions.

-Examples what type can be used for:
+Examples what `type` can be used for:

-- Generic access/denial to areas of a system eg. Backoffice, REST API.
+- Coarse level access/denial to areas of a system eg. Backoffice, REST API.
 - Segregating users on the UI or in Reports
 - Enabling special actions eg. only admins can impersonate other users.